USVISF Premier League: Venues

 As of the 2024 USVISF Premier League season, all league matches are played at neutral venues.
 Clubs in the Saint Thomas Division play matches at the Ivanna Eudora Kean High School Stadium while Saint Croix Division matches are played at the Bethlehem Soccer Stadium.
+In 2024, the USVISF and FIFA announced the construction of the Nazareth Soccer Stadium which would serve as the main venue on Saint Thomas when complete.